aialferov/ghc-bome/README.md

 $ _build/default/bin/ghc-bome
 ```

-Also it could be shipped into an any machine with Erlang installed and run
+Also it could be shipped into any machine with Erlang installed and run there.
-there.

 There are more "make" targets provided for convenience:

 ```
-$ make run       # build and run built service executable
+$ make run       # build and run built service
-$ make install   # install service executable into the system
+$ make install   # install service into the system
-$ make uninstall # uninstall service executable
+$ make uninstall # uninstall service
 ```

 ### Docker image